Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: Introduction

 Let us give the background and our own point of view.
-In Shelah's stability theory, the set-theoretic criteria largely pass over in favor of definitions which mention ranks or combinatorial properties of a particular formula.
+In Shelah's stability theory, the set-theoretic criteria lead to ranks or combinatorial properties of a particular formula.
 There are known interactions between some of these combinatorial properties and some topological properties of function spaces.
 As an example, a formula $\phi(x,y)$ has the order property (OP) if there exist $a_ib_i,i<\omega$ such that $\phi(a_i,b_j)$ holds if and only if $i<j$.
 One can assume that $\phi$ is a 0-1 valued function, such that $\phi(a,b)=1$ iff $\phi(a,b)$ holds.
 Then $\phi$ has the order property iff there exist $a_i,b_j$ such that $\lim_i\lim_j\phi(a_i,b_j)=1\neq 0=\lim_j\lim_i\phi(a_i,b_j)$.
-Thus failure of the order property, or stability, is equivalent to failure of two different double limits.
-Using a crucial result essentially due to Grothendieck, the latter is a topological property of a family of functions; see Fact~\ref{Fact2} below.
+Thus failure of the order property, or stability, is equivalent to the requirement that the double limits $\lim_i\lim_j\phi$ and $\lim_j\lim_i\phi$ be the same.
+Using a crucial result due to Eberlein and Grothendieck, the latter is a topological property of a family of functions; see Fact~\ref{Fact2} below.
 Similarly, using the result of Bourgain, Fremlin and Talagrand mentioned above, one can obtain some topological and measure theoretical characterizations of NIP formulas.
 Therefore, it seems reasonable that one studies real-valued formulas and hopes to obtain new classes of functions (formulas) and develop a sharper stability theory by making use of topological properties of function spaces instead of only combinatorial properties of formulas.